-Buy an Expired Domain for Your Business.
+Buy an Expired Domain for Your Business:

-Instead of looking for an exact match domain on a domain name registrar, consider looking into domains that have already been bought but the owner, for some reason, has decided to abandon them.
+Consider looking into domains that have already been bought but the owner, for some reason, has decided to abandon them.

 Expired domains are awesome because they usually have more authority than brand new domain names.

 Though domain age is not a prime factor when it comes to search engine optimization, in most cases older domains will have more links pointing in.

 There are tons of these domains lying around abandoned and waiting to be snatched up and used.

 Most of the time you’ll need to pay a little more than you would for a regular domain name, but the SEO benefits are worth it.

 Then again, not all expired domains are useful.